ogratton/Challenges/README.md

-A selection of programming challenges done in as many languages as I can.
+A selection of programming challenges done in various languages.

 # [Advent of Code 2016](http://adventofcode.com)